HTTPArchive/httparchive.org/docs/guided_tour_summary_requests.md

 In [Part 1](./guided_tour_summary_pages.md) we looked at a sample of what the `summary_pages` table data looked like.
 The following table shows a sample of a row from the `summary_requests` table.
 The first two columns contain a requestid and pageid.
 The requestid is a unique identifier for each request.
 The pageid corresponds to the pageid column in the `summary_pages` table, and can be used to relate the two datasets.
 There are also numerous other columns for collecting information from request and response headers, types of objects, and even a partial dump of HTTP response headers in the respOtherHeaders column.
 ![summary_requests table](./images/guided_tour_summary_requests-tabledetails.jpg)

 Since each page tracked by the HTTP Archive has a unique pageid, we can also summarize these results by the number of distinct pageid's.
-For example, the following query tells us that there are 129,629,152 requests in this dataset and that there loaded from 1,271,631 pages.
+For example, the following query tells us that there are 129,629,152 requests in this dataset and that they're loaded from 1,271,631 pages.

 ```
 SELECT COUNT(*) requests,